clappr/clappr/README.md

 I'm sure you can do better than me.

+##### Media Control Auto Hide

+If you want to disable media control auto hide, add `hideMediaControl: false` in your embed parameters.

 ##### Watermark
 Put `watermark: http://url/img.png` on your embed parameters to automatically add watermark on your video.
 Choose corner position by defining position parameter.
 Positions can be `bottom-left`, `bottom-right`, `top-left` and `top-right`.
 Example: